ruro122020/flask-postgresql-template-local/README.md

 ```
 Leave postgres terminal running

-2. Start the flask application in another ubuntu terminal
+2. Start the flask application in another ubuntu terminal in the project root directory

 ```
 pipenv shell